AllanGallop/mini-web-radio/README.md

 # Mini Web Radio

 Originally designed as a charity project, the MWR is a simple single-station battery powered internet radio.
 The design features a combined power-volume dial and 3.5mm headphone socket, utilising a 3D printed case and is based around:

 * WeMos Lolin32 Lite (ESP32)
-* MAX98357A I2S Dac Amplifier
+* MAX98357A I2S DAC Amplifier
 * 18650 Lithium Battery